DingoDjango/snAutosave/README.md

 ### **FAQ:**

 - **Q. Does this mod support the latest Subnautica update?**
-- A. Latest version tested on September 2025
+- A. Latest version tested on August 2026 for game version 83031
 - **Q. Is this mod safe to add or remove from an existing save?**
-- A. Should be safe.
-Please report any issues
+- A. Yes, should be completely safe.
+Autosave slots are separate from main save
 - **Q. Does this mod have any known conflicts?**
-- A. Do not use this mod with other autosave/quicksave mods.
-Other known incompatibilities: Cyclops Docking, Map, Deathrun
+- A. Do not use this mod with other autosave/quicksave mods
+- If you installed [Cyclops Docking](https://www.nexusmods.com/subnautica/mods/2799), install the optional compatibility patch from this mod's Files tab
 - **Q. Does this mod impact performance?**
 - A. Autosaves are created in a similar way to vanilla saves.
-I implemented one "dirty hack" for copying screenshots, but that setting can be toggled off if your PC is too slow
+Time is frozen while autosaving, so should be safe to run even on weak PCs

 [Source code can be found here.](https://github.com/DingoDjango/snAutosave)